petrbouchal/petrbouchal.github.io/content/work/_index.cz.md

 - [Obce COVID-19](obce-covid19.netlify.app/) simulating the impact of Covid-related economic shocks on local public finance
 - [Czech public service in numbers](https://github.com/petrbouchal/urednici2019/) looking at the Czech public sector workforce, updating [preview work](https://idea.cerge-ei.cz/studies/2014-06-statni-urednici-kolik-jich-vlastne-je-kde-a-za-jake-platy-pracuji) with [Petr Janský](https://petrjansky.cz)

-## Consulting projects
+## Pro bono

-[Schola Empirica](http://www.scholaempirica.org/) (2020): transitioning the organisation's data analysis team to state-of-the-art reproducible workflow using [custom-built package {reschola}](https://github.com/scholaempirica/reschola/) with document templates, custom visual themes and project templates.

-[Ministry of Regional Development CZ](https://www.dotaceeu.cz/cs/evropske-fondy-v-cr/narodni-organ-pro-koordinaci/evaluace) (2020): preparing core data on EU subsidies for analysis, incl. extensive data checking and transformation using administrative open data and geospatial and text analysis.

-*Ping me at pbouchal <<at>> gmail <<dot>> com to discuss your project!*
+[Česko.digital: Učíme online (2021)](https://ucimeonline.petrbouchal.xyz/): data integration and analysis supporting operations and evaluation of volunteers helping schools with remote instruction.
+(Includes open and proprietary spatial, administrative, survey and project data from across a range of sources and storage locations); [integration of core data on schools](https://github.com/petrbouchal/ucimeonline); collection and analysis of network data to assess the state of school technology; [analysis and visualisation](https://ucimeonline.petrbouchal.xyz/) of data on technologies used by schools

 ## Applied analysis